FrostyX/infra-docs/koschei.rst

 To set announcement, run as koschei user::

-  koschei-admin notice "Koschei operation is currently suspended due to scheduled Koji outage"
+  koschei-admin set-notice "Koschei operation is currently suspended due to scheduled Koji outage"

 or::

-  koschei-admin notice "Sumbitting scratch builds by Koschei is currently disabled due to Fedora 23 mass rebuild"
+  koschei-admin set-notice "Sumbitting scratch builds by Koschei is currently disabled due to Fedora 23 mass rebuild"

 To clear announcement, run as koschei user::

-  koschei-admin notice ""
+  koschei-admin clear-notice

 Adding package groups